 Closed schools and businesses, cancelled flights, empty shelves in the supermarkets and overall chaos.
 We will all experience the economic consequences of what has started as a health crisis.

-At the same time – the medical prognosis seems almost calming. the SARS-cov-2 virus we’re facing (Severe Acute Respiratory Syndrom) is nothing like the black plague from the XIV century or the flu pandemic from the 1918 – when we talk about mortality rate.
-Te virus causes COVID-19 which is kind of like pneumonia with potential respiratory problems.
+At the same time – the medical prognosis seems almost calming. the SARS-cov-2 virus we’re facing (Severe Acute Respiratory Syndrom) is nothing like the black plague from the XIV century or the flu pandemic from the 1918 – when it comes to mortality rate.
+The virus causes COVID-19 which is kind of like pneumonia with potential respiratory problems.
 It may be almost asymptomatic but it also can be very severe – depending on many factors like age and other coexisting medical conditions.
 (Cardio-vascular diseases, diabetes but also others that lower your immunity).

 ✔︎ Try and focus on what you can do in these circumstances.
 How you can take care of yourself and your family, your business.